Quantum Mixing and Benjamini-Schramm Convergence of Hyperbolic Surfaces: Proof of main theorems

-Let $ I \subset ( 0,\infty ) $ be a compact interval and let $ ( a_{g} ) $ be a sequence of uniformly bounded functions on $ ( X_{g} ) $, each acting as a multiplicative operator.
-Then Properties \emph{(i)}, \emph{(ii)}, and \emph{(iii)} of Theorem \ref{Thm: Large-scale analogue} hold with high probability as genus $ g $ grows to infinity.
+Let $ I \subset ( 0,\infty ) $ be a compact interval, and let $ ( a_{g} ) $ be a sequence of uniformly bounded functions on $ X_{g} $, each acting as a multiplication operator.
+Then Properties \emph{(i)}--\emph{(iii)} of Theorem \ref{Thm: Large-scale analogue} hold with high probability as the genus $ g $ grows to infinity.

 \end{theorem*}